What is a conference?

 Statement of Issues

 If you have a representative your representative must prepare a Statement of Issues that lists the issues you think are in dispute in the application.
-The statement must be sent to us and given to the Agency and any other party at least 7 days before the first conference.
+The statement must be sent to us and given to the Agency and any other party at least one working day before the first conference.
 The Agency will also prepare a Statement of Issues and send it to you.

 Documents and evidence

 You should read through all the documents you have been given includes all the documents we have sent you, including the T documents.

 You, the Agency and any other party must think about what other evidence might be relevant to the case and, where possible:

 - send it to us and each other before the first conference, or